 Lydia T. Lucius

-Lydia Lucius joined the firm as an associate in 2018.
-Lydia’s practice focuses on defective products, drugs, and medical devices.
-She currently represents clients in the following mass tort litigations: In re: Roundup Products Liability Litigation (Northern District of California); In re: Ethicon Pelvic Repair System Products Liability Litigation (Southern District of West Virginia); In re: Davol/C.R.
+Lydia Lucius is an associate attorney at Aylstock, Witkin, Kreis, and Overholtz, PLLC.
+Her practice primarily focuses on defective products, drugs, and medical devices as well as sexual abuse and assault litigation.
+She has been involved in a number of nationwide litigations, including: In re: Roundup Products Liability Litigation (Northern District of California); In re: Ethicon Pelvic Repair System Products Liability Litigation (Southern District of West Virginia); In re: Davol/C.R.
 Bard Hernia Mesh Multi-Case Management (Superior Court of Rhode Island); In re: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation (Northern District of Georgia), and In re: Cook Medical, Inc. IVC Filters Marketing, Sales Practices, Products Liability Litigation (Southern District of Indiana).

 Lydia received her bachelor’s degree in Radio, Television, and Film with an English minor from Auburn University.
 While attending Auburn, Lydia competed as a member of the Varsity Women’s Soccer team, where she helped the lead the Tigers to a Southeastern Conference Tournament Championship in 2011.